Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Introduction

 A permutation diagram is a partition diagram, and we show that labelling of connected components of any partition diagram by the elements of $C_r$ gives rise to an associative algebra and a category which generalize the constructions of the partition algebra and the partition category, respectively.
 These two generalizations are the main objects of the study in this manuscript.

 {\bf Multiparameter colored partition category.} Let ${\bf x}=(x_0,x_1,\ldots,x_{r-1})\in\CC^r$.
 In Section~\ref{sec:multicat}, we define the mutliparameter colored partition category $\CPar({\bf x})$.
+A morphism in $\CPar({\bf x})$ is a linear combination of colored partition diagrams, i.e., its connected components are labelled by elements of $C_r$.
 The category $\CPar({\bf x})$ contains the partition category $\Par({x_0})$ as a wide subcategory.
-A morphism in $\CPar({\bf x})$ is a linear combination of colored partition diagrams, i.e., its connected components are labelled by elements of $C_r$.
 As a monoidal category, the category $\CPar({\bf x})$ is generated by a special commutative Frobenius object of categorical dimension $x_0$ with a particular choice of an order $r$ automorphism of this object.
 In Proposition~\ref{prop:present}, we give a presentation of $\CPar({\bf x})$ as monoidal category.
-An endomorphism algebra of an object $l$ of $\CPar({\bf x})$ is called a multiparameter colored partition algebra corresponding to $l$.
-In Proposition~\ref{prop:presentalg}, we give a presentation for this algebra.
-A multiparameter colored partition algebra can be viewed as the twisted semigroup algebra of a colored partition monoid.
+The endomorphism algebra of an object $l$ of $\CPar({\bf x})$ is called the multiparameter colored partition algebra corresponding to the nonnegative integer $l$ and the multiparameter ${\bf x}$.
+The multiparameter colored partition algebra can also be viewed as the twisted semigroup algebra of the colored partition monoid.
 The maximal subgroups of this monoid are the complex reflection groups $G(r,n)$, for $n\leq l$.
+In Proposition~\ref{prop:presentalg}, we give a presentation for this monoid.

-{\bf Triangular decomposition of the path algebra.} In Theorem~\ref{thm:td}, we show that the path algebra of $\CPar({\bf x})$ admits a triangular decomposition in the sense of \cite{Strop}.
+{\bf Triangular decomposition of the path algebra.} In Theorem~\ref{thm:td}, we show that the path algebra of $\CPar({\bf x})$ admits a triangular decomposition in the sense of \cite[Definition 5.31]{Strop}.
 The Cartan subalgebra is given by the direct sum of the group algebras of the complex reflection group $G(r,n)$, for all nonnegative integers $n$.
-The positive Borel subalgebra is the path algebra of the downward colored partition category.
+The positive Borel subalgebra is the path algebra of the colored downward partition category.
 Since the representation theory of $G(r,n)$ over $\CC$ is well-understood, this triangular decomposition together with \cite[Theorem 5.38]{Strop} allows us to describe standard modules and to classify the simple modules of the path algebra of $\CPar({\bf x})$, see Proposition~\ref{prop:upperfinite}.